Relationships: Experts share the pros and cons of sexting

 A recently-conducted survey in the US suggests that sexting, or sending sexual text messages can boost relationships.
-This, despite the fact that there can be a flip side to it.
-We get experts to explain if your messaging rendezvous is a healthy adventure or not
+This, despite the fact that there can be a flip side to it

 The 2013 Joaquin Phoenix-starrer Her, related an engaging story of a man getting into an emotional and physical relationship with an operating system.
 While people, thankfully, haven’t reached that stage today, technology continues to play a big part in several people’s sexual lives.
 A dominating element of this is sexting.
 For the uninitiated, sexting means sharing sexually explicit messages, mostly over

 When does it work?

 The recent raid at a city hotel where about 40 couples were arrested from the rooms is but a reminder about the lack of personal space couples face in the city.
 “Sexting proves fruitful as a romantic connect in a long distance relationship, or for couples living in the same city but are busy with their careers.
 Because technology is involved, it’s mostly the young who indulge in it, but one cannot generalise.
 The reason why it has gotten popular is because people have access to Internet through out the day and messaging services such as WhatsApp let you send photographs too,” says relationship counsellor Ameeta Sanghavi Shah.
 Dr Shyam Mithiya, consultant psychiatrist and sexologist, says that sexting becomes a mode to communicate emotions, which couples are otherwise not able to communicate.
 But with younger people, it gets troublesome.
 Kanan Raval, who is an industrial psychologist with a clinic in Borivali, says it causes more harm than good.
 “It does have some positive impact, initially, but there is a strong chance of it turning into an obsession.
 The positive impact, too, is temporary,” says Raval.

 When things can go wrong